ali-hassnain-se/DSA-Mastery-CPP/README.md

-DSA Mastery in C++ 🚀
+DSA Mastery - C++ Implementation 🚀
-Welcome to my DSA journey repository!
-Main Government College University Faisalabad (GCUF) mein BS Software Engineering ka 3rd-semester student hoon.
-Is repository ka maqsad apne Data Structures aur Algorithms ke concepts ko mazeed mazboot karna aur unhein ek organized jagah par store karna hai.
+Welcome to my Data Structures and Algorithms (DSA) repository.
+I am a Software Engineering student at Government College University Faisalabad (GCUF), currently in my 3rd semester.
+This repository serves as a comprehensive collection of my logic-building journey and algorithmic implementations.

+📌 Project Overview
+The goal of this project is to implement core DSA concepts from scratch using C++ to build a strong foundation for technical interviews and competitive programming.

 📂 Repository Structure
-Is repository ko folders mein divide kiya gaya hai taake navigation asaan ho:
+To maintain a clean and professional workflow, the code is organized into category-specific folders:

-sorting/: Isme Bubble Sort, Selection Sort, aur Insertion Sort jaise algorithms ke implementations hain.
+sorting/: Implementations of fundamental sorting algorithms including Bubble Sort, Selection Sort, and Insertion Sort.

-recursion/: Yahan recursion ke problems hain, jaise ke 'Print 1 to N' aur doosre logic-building exercises.

-arrays/: Arrays se mutaliq searching aur manipulation algorithms.
+recursion/: Focused on recursive logic building, featuring problems like Printing 1 to N and other recursive patterns.

+arrays/: Solutions related to array manipulation, searching, and optimization.

 🛠️ Tech Stack & Tools
-Language: C++ (Core Focus on Logic Building)
+Language: C++ (Object-Oriented Programming & Procedural)

-Tools: VS Code, Dev-C++, Git, aur GitHub
+IDEs: VS Code / Dev-C++

+Version Control: Git & GitHub

+🎯 Learning Roadmap
+My current focus is on mastering the following topics:

-Concepts: Data Structures & Algorithms (DSA), OOP
+Sorting & Searching Algorithms (In Progress)

-🚀 Goals
-DSA ke har concept (Stacks, Queues, Linked Lists, etc.) ko implement karna.

-Ek mazboot GitHub portfolio banana taake future mein Google aur Microsoft jaisi companies ke liye apply kar sakoon.

-LinkedIn par apni progress share karte rehna.
+Recursion & Backtracking

+Linked Lists, Stacks, and Queues

+Trees and Graph Theory

-📫 Connect with me
+📫 Connect with Me
+I am actively learning and open to collaborating on interesting projects.

 LinkedIn: [https://www.linkedin.com/in/ali-hassnain-232789352/]

 Email: ranaalihassnain07@gmail.com